DavidArmendariz/halloween-pumpkin-python-turtle/README.md

 Here, we use the `turtle` module from Python to draw a Halloween Pumpkin!

-Don't blame me, I am not a great drawer :disappointed:
+Don't blame me, I am not a great artist :disappointed:

 Don't forget to join the Discord community of Math as a Second Language by clicking on the image: